nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CLI_BASICS.md

 ## Practice: Aquarium Directory &amp; Files

 Before you start writing code for any application, you want to set up the directory structure, and create some initial files, on the file system first.
-During this first book of the NSS course, you are going to build a web page to track the inventory of a rare fish aquarium.
+During this first book of the Newforce course, you are going to build a web page to track the inventory of a rare fish aquarium.

 You can watch the [Martin's Aquarium Directories and Files](https://www.youtube.com/watch?v=ogHzpf4Kelk) video that will also show you the basic terminal commands to use for this.

-Since all of the work you will be doing at NSS will be contained in the `~/workspace` directory, you need to create an `martins-aquarium` subdirectory.
+Since all of the work you will be doing at NewForce will be contained in the `~/workspace` directory, you need to create an `martins-aquarium` subdirectory.

 ```sh
 {home directory}